XayOn/digenpy/Readme.rst

         return ['a','b]

-Et voilá, that will allow the program to throw help when called without arguments, and auto_build general help =)
+That will allow the program to throw help when called without arguments, and auto_build general help =)

 Now, if you execute digenpy.py without arguments it will spit out something like:
     Available countries: